thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * investigate sql rollback or periodic backup
     * maybe manually "rolling back fights" by looking through the persistence db ?
     * is it useful to forbid 2 fights to happen too close to each other?
 It should not happend often actually
+    * remove as many str() and int() function as possible, you put too many of them and there must be a clever way to organize this